9 Tax Breaks for Parents: How Kids Could Save You $1,000s in Taxes

-The adoption process is notorious for being not only lengthy, but expensive.
+The adoption process is notorious for being lengthy and expensive.

 The Adoption Tax Credit is worth up to $13,000 to help you alleviate that financial strain.
 This credit covers travel expenses, court costs and attorney fees, and even home-study costs.

-It’s important to keep all receipts throughout the process and file for the year you adopted your child.
+It’s important to keep all receipts throughout the process and file for the year you adopted a child.